spacelephantlabs/AIPs/AIPS/aip-33.md

 *Note: vocabulary is arbitrary and can be updated with discussions*

-In this part, I'll focus on specifications for simple NFT class, allowing mint (First-in-first-served and free), transfer and properties value updates.
+In this part, we focus on specifications for simple NFT class, allowing mint (First-in-first-served and free), transfer and properties value updates.
-Then, I'll write a non-exhaustive list of token features, we have to keep in mind during the design process.
+Then, a non-exhaustive list of token features we have to keep in mind during the design process are described.

 ### Transactions

-In order to be able to handle NFTs, I've identified at least two new transactions:
+In order to be able to handle NFTs, at least two new transactions must be defined:

 #### Transfer

-- mint or transfer token ownership
+- `mint` or `transfer` token ownership
 - payload:
     - token id - positive integer (`bignum`)
     - *(optional)* recipient id - address